 *Please read our Rules & Terms!
 All films must have hard-coded English subtitles.

-For our 7th edition we are waiting for your submissions of films competing in the following categories:
+For our 9th edition we are waiting for your films, who will compete in the following categories:

 - Best International Short Film: